fx-giant/giant-documentations/visual/chord-diagram.md

 ![Chord Diagram](./images/chord-diagram/chord.PNG)

 Chord Diagram visualises the flows or connections between several entities.
-The entities are represented by the fragment on the outer part of the diagram, where their connections are used to display the similarities between each entity.
-This makes Chord Diagrams ideal for comparing the similarities within a dataset or between different groups of data.
+The entities are represented by the fragment on the outer part of the circular diagram, whereby their connections are used to display the relationships between the entities.
+This makes Chord Diagrams ideal for visualising the connections within a dataset or connections between different groups of data.
 Each connection will have a value assigned to it, represented proportionally by the size of each arc.
 Furthermore, the usage of colour is used to differentiate the categories, which aids in making comparisons and distinguishing groups.

-> *NOTE:* An issue that could occur within Chord Diagrams is overcluttering if there are too many connections being displayed at once.
+> *NOTE:* An issue that can occur within Chord Diagrams is overcluttering if there are too many connections being displayed at once.

 ## Data Binding

 For the chord diagram, there are a few mandatory bindings to generate the chart which are the **Source**, **Destination** and **Actual** properties.
 For each property, there are specific data types need to fulfill in order for the combination chart to render correctly, such as can be seen below:

-For each field, specific data type need to be fulfilled in order for the Word Cloud chart to render correctly, as shown below:
+For each field, specific data type need to be fulfilled in order for the chart to render correctly, as shown below:

 |Bindings |Data Type|
 |---|---|